ayrna/orca/doc/orca-tutorial.md

 ---

 ***Exercise 1***: apparently, POM is the slowest method, but here we are not considering the crossvalidation time.
-Check the detailed CSV results to conclude which is the costliest method (taking crossvalidation, training and test phases into account).
+Check the detailed CSV results to conclude which is the method with the lowest computational cost (taking crossvalidation, training and test phases into account).

 ---

 Finally, you can plot a bar plot to graphically compare the performance of the methods.
-Let analyse the `toy` dataset.
+Let's analyse for that the `toy` dataset.
 This is a synthetic dataset proposed by Herbrich et al. in their paper "Support vector learning for ordinal regression" (1997):
 ![Synthetic toy dataset](tutorial/images/toy.png)

 The following code (to be run from the `src` folder) plots the figure below: